Ella the Elephant

-Ella the Elephant is a Canadian animated television preschool series based on the books by Carmela D' Amico & Steven Henry (né D'Amico).
-The series was produced by DHX Cookie Jar Inc. (owned by WildBrain), in association with TVOKids and FremantleMedia Kids and Family Entertainment, with animation provided by Atomic Cartoons, with the series' funding provided by The Canadian Film or Video Production Tax Credit and The Ontario Film and Television Tax Credit.
+Ella the Elephant is a Canadian animated television preschool series based on the books by the couple Carmela D'Amico and Steven Henry (born Steven D'Amico).
+The series was produced by DHX Cookie Jar Inc. (owned by WildBrain), in association with TVOKids and FremantleMedia Kids & Family Entertainment, with animation provided by Atomic Cartoons, with the series' funding provided by The Canadian Film or Video Production Tax Credit and The Ontario Film and Television Tax Credit.
 The series' completion guarantee was provided by Film Finances Canada Ltd.

 The series follows the adventures of Ella (voiced by Addison Holley) and her friends on Elephant Island.
-Ella is a spirited anthropomorphic little girl elephant with a big heart, bigger imagination and a magic hat that can transform into almost anything.
-Every day, there's a fantastic new adventure as Ella and her friends, Frankie (voiced by Devan Cohen), Belinda (voiced by Annick Obonsawin) and Tiki (voiced by Avery Kadish), get themselves into some tricky situations.
-With a little determination, teamwork, a few missteps, and a touch of magic, Ella and her friends work to make everything work out in the end.
+Ella is a spirited anthropomorphic little girl elephant with a magic hat that can transform into almost anything.
+Every day, there's a fantastic new adventure as Ella and her friends, Frankie (voiced by Devan Cohen), Belinda (voiced by Annick Obonsawin), and Tiki (voiced by Avery Kadish), get themselves into some tricky situations.

-The first season of Ella the Elephant aired on TVOKids in Canada from September 2, 2013 to January 23, 2014.
-The first season of the series also aired on Knowledge Kids and Télé-Québec in Canada.
-The first season of Ella the Elephant aired on Disney Channel/Disney Junior in the United States from February 17, 2014 to December 13, 2014.
+The first season aired on TVOKids in Canada from July 29, 2013, to January 23, 2014, and on Knowledge Kids from 2013 to 2020 and Télé-Québec in Canada.
+In the US, it aired on Disney Channel/Disney Jr. from February 17, 2014, to December 13, 2014.

-It also aired on Tiny Pop, Canal Panda, Doordarshan, ABC Kids and Hop!
+It also aired on Tiny Pop, Canal Panda, Doordarshan, ABC Kids, and Hop!
 Channel.